richard-ps-zz/travix_challenge/README.md

 gcloud    (version 244.0.0)

+Luckily, if you are using a Debian-like distro, you can install these dependencies using the command below in the root folder:

+`$ sudo ./install_dependencies`

 Also, you will have to have a GCP project and a service account in this project with the roles: